An overview of the research being conducted over the summer for Metal Earth

 The Swayze area comprises the western extent of the Abitibi Greenstone Belt (AGB).
 The Metal Earth mapping and transect research project through the Swayze area seeks to solve one of the main problems, which is: why the area historical has been less mineral endowed than the rest of the AGB further to the east?
 Such a fundamental question cannot be solved without a thorough understanding of the Swayze stratigraphy.
 Therefore, our goal is to map and interpret rock units and link these across the Swayze area and, if possible, to the rest of the AGB.
 Specifically, our work seeks to solve the large uncertainties in the nature and depositional ages of sedimentary basins in the south and in the north of the Swayze area (Figs. 1A and B).
 Understanding the timing and spatial distribution of these sedimentary basins are important as the majority of gold producing greenstone terranes in the AGB are closely associated with these sedimentary basins.

-Furthermore, detailed field work is being carried out on a total of five banded iron formations around the Swayze area.
+Furthermore, detailed field work is being carried out on a total of five banded iron formations around the Swayze area (Fig. 1C).
 These, alongside with the clastic sediment, represent important marker horizons between and within volcanic units and can help us establish a more coherent stratigraphy.
-We are also interested in sedimentary interface zones and gaps in the volcanic activity as they may be crucial markers for potential syngenetic mineralization.
+We are also interesting in sedimentary interface zones and gaps in the volcanic activity as they may be crucial markers for potential syngenetic mineralization.
 The single most significant operation when carrying out field work is not only to find outcrops but to find the right outcrops.
 The Swayze area is general in deficit of exposed rocks.
 As a consequence, we collaborate closely with both mining and exploration companies as well as private consultants, which not only have multiple years of local geological knowledge, but also knows about strippings and outcrop locations around the Swayze area.

 4. Larder Lake